Plastic Beach: Recording

-"This record has only scratched the surface of [that] period of work and the sort of adventures we went on," he said.
+"This record has only scratched the surface of [that] period of work and the sort of adventures we went on," Albarn said.
 The unreleased material is "some really out-there stuff, which hopefully will see the light of day at some point".
 Among these is a song Gorillaz wanted to record with Engelbert Humperdinck.
 "He was supposed to do it, but then he declined, which was a real shame", Albarn explained to New York magazine.
 "It's a very dramatic song, very moving.
 Arabic strings.
 It's imagining Earth losing its gravitational pull and starting to fall".
 As it turned out, Humperdinck's manager had listened to the proposed selection and declined the offer for him without his knowing.
 Humperdinck later stated in an interview that his manager declining the collaboration offer was "the most grievous sin ever committed", and that he would have gladly collaborated with Gorillaz if he had known they asked.
 With or without Humperdinck, Albarn insists the tune will eventually be released.
 "I'm going to finish that off", he said.
 "It just needs the vocal.
 We've made contact with Indian singer Asha Bhosle and I think it's definitely going to happen.
 I'll maybe duet with her; the song has these answering phrases".
 The band were also rebuffed by former Sex Pistols' frontman John Lydon and Tom Waits.